Achievable logoAchievable logo

 ∫abf(x)dx=n→∞limk=1∑nΔx⋅f(xk)

-The left-hand side is read as the “definite integral f(x) from a to b,” where dx represents the width Δx that is infinitesimally small.
+The left-hand side is read as “the definite integral of f(x) from a to b.”
+The dx corresponds to the rectangle width Δx in the limit (an infinitesimally small width).

-x=a and x=b are the limits of integration where a is the lower bound and b is the upper bound.
+• a and b are the limits of integration (a is the lower bound and b is the upper bound).

-f(x) is the integrand (that is being integrated).
+• f(x) is the integrand (the function being integrated).

-Evaluating the definite integral will produce a value that is the exact net signed area under the curve f(x) from x=a to x=b.
+Evaluating a definite integral gives the exact net signed area under the curve f(x) from x=a to x=b.

 Definite integral as a limit

-You may be expected to either write or recognize the definite integral as a limit of a Riemann sum.
-Because
+You may be asked to write (or recognize) a definite integral as the limit of a Riemann sum.

 • Δx=nb−a and